EvictionLab/eviction-lab-website/content/updates/research/preliminary-analysis-eviction-filing-patterns-in-2021/index.es.md

 "Categorization was based on the overall racial/ethnic majority of the neighborhood (i.e., including both renters and home-owners).
 In most sites we use Census tracts as the neighborhood unit and in the remainder we use ZCTAs (equivalent to zip codes)."

 "We imputed defendant gender using the R packages gender and genderizeR, as well as the web service Gender API.
 We took the mean across all available predictions.
 To impute race/ethnicity, we used the wru package in R, which calculated race/ethnicity probabilities on the basis of two Census Bureau data sets: the Surname List and the 2010 Decennial Census. <a href='https://evictionlab.org/demographics-of-eviction/'>Hepburn, Louis, and Desmond (2020)</a> describe the process for combining these imputations and determining the appropriate comparison to the renter population using IPUMS data.
 We have <a href='https://evictionlab.org/us-eviction-filing-patterns-2020/'>previously demonstrated the application of these methods to ETS data.</a> In total for the current analysis, imputation was possible for 388,909 cases with a total of 485,462 defendants."

+"A number of cities, particularly in California, still had local eviction moratoria in place at the end of 2021.
+In addition, a number of the states that previously had eviction moratoria were in an “off-ramp” stage through the end of the year."

 "This represents a combination of ERA1 and ERA2 payments."